How does the stock market work? Learn how here, including and how to find great investments. Investing Basics 101.

-If you've found that great company, the question to ask is "How much should I pay for a share?"
+If you've found that great company, the question to ask is how much you should pay for it.
+Just because someone's willing to sell it for $10 per share doesn't make the price right.
 After all, the best way to make money is to sell for more than you paid for it.

 All of the articles in our How to Invest guide are written for novices.
 They don't assume you have an MBA or a brain full of investing jargon.
 All you need is a couple of hours a year and the willingness to take control of your financial future.
 You can learn how the stock market works and you can build real wealth in stocks over the long term.